Which country to choose for your first safari?

 Why to go to Botswana for your first safari

 The third African country we visited on a safari was Botswana.
-Botswana is famous for it’s “high quality, low impact” tourism model.
+Botswana is famous for its “high quality, low impact” tourism model.
 With a rather low volume of tourists they create a huge turnover – meaning, basically, it’s not cheap to travel through Botswana.
-You can easily spend 10.000 dollars per person for 2 weeks here, but we believe it will be worth it!
+You can easily spend 10.000 dollars per person for one week here, but we assure you it will be worth it!
 There are never any guarantees, but we had some of our most successful game drives in Chobe National Park and the Okavango Delta (seeing the much-sought-after lions, wild dogs and leopards nearly every day).
 Botswana also has the biggest elephant population of any African country.
 The wildlife is really plentiful in the North of Botswana, there are private concessions offering exclusive wildlife encounters – and you’ll be able to stay in some of the most amazing lodges in Africa.
+To top things off you can visit the iconic Makgadikgadi Pan and sleep out under the Milky Way, see the meerkat colonies and some of the world’s oldest Baobab tree giants.

 Botswana doesn’t only offer wildlife encounters deluxe, but also some of the most incredible luxury lodges.